- What is Macroeconomics?

 - Monopoly vs Monopolistic Competition

 - Disposable Income

 - Economic Utility

 - Marginal Propensity To Consume (MPC) Formula

 - Comparative Advantage Formula

 Absolute Advantage vs Comparative Advantage Differences

 In an International trade, absolute advantage and comparative advantage are widely used terms.
-Absolute and comparative advantage influence the decisions taken by the Countries to devout their natural resources and produce specific goods.
+Absolute vs comparative advantage influence the decisions taken by the Countries to devout their natural resources and produce specific goods.